jlehrer1/tinycomp/README.md

 # TinyComp:

-## A Library for Computation on Small Subsets of Big Numeric Data
+## A Library for Computation on Subsets of Big Numeric Data

 `TinyComp` is a Python library for doing computations on small subsets of a **numeric** `.csv` data file too large to fit entirely in memory.
 The library follows similarly to the `Pandas` API.
 Originally developed for my research at the UCSC Genomics Insitute with massive single-cell datasets, this library serves to be a minimal and quick tool for analysis on large datasets.

 ## Why not Dask?

 Dask is great.
 Kinda.
 It is very good for doing computations across large datasets that do not fit in memory and also involve a large portion of the dataset.
 For example, calculating the sum over all rows or the `nlargest` rows across some subset of the columns.
-However, when we are doing some computation on `k` out of `M` rows where `k << m`, Dask does not provide much speedup by it's internal design.
+However, when we are doing some computation on `k` out of `M` rows where `k << m` and the rows of interest are spread out across the index, Dask does not provide much speedup since each data partition will have to be accessed.

-Therefore, this library serves a tool for doing analysis when we are only interested in small subsets of the original data at a time.
+Therefore, this library serves a tool for doing analysis when we are only interested in subsets of the original data at a time.
 For example, getting the `nlargest` columns across each cluster in some clustering algorithm.
+We understand that this is a very particular use case, but it is useful when we don't want to fit this entire subset in memory.

 ## Usage